hasura/aws-immersion-day/Readme.md

 # Mobile Banking Application

-## This workshoip features the following high-level utilities of the Hasura platform
+## This workshop features the following high-level utilities of the Hasura platform

 1. Data federation with DB to DB Joins and Remote Schema Joins
 2. Custom business logic with Actions